 - annual fuel use = annual heat demand / heating system thermal efficiency

 Not all heating fuels produce the same amount of CO2 for a given amount of heat produced.
 Table 11 gives the emission factors for the main UK heating fuels.
-Note that natural gas is considerably better than electricity and coal.
-Electricity is particularly bad because of the large heat losses that take place at conventional power stations.
+Note that natural gas is considerably better than heating oil or coal.

 Table 11 CO2 emission factors for heating fuels